This story is being written as a gift for Violent Pixi

 I paste on a mild sneer and push open the door.

-"Draco, sit," the command is silky, and smooth.
+"Draco, sit," the command is silky and smooth.
 The tone of his voice is oddly comforting.
 Now I know it is a good day for Father.
 So, I allow myself to release a little tension as I slide into the highly ornamented Fauteuil that faces his desk.
 My mother is in the matching one beside me, only a few feet away.

 "I believe I will be found guilty and convicted this week, Draco," my father's voice is eerily calm.
 My mother shifts in her seat, but little else stirs the heavy silence in the room.
-"I know I will be residing in Azkeban within the fortnight.
-I called you here because in my absence, I want you to know that I consider you to be the man in charge.
+"I know I will be residing in Azkaban within the fortnight.
+I called you here because, in my absence, I want you to know that I consider you to be the man in charge.
 Your uncle will be of some assistance with the family business, but your mother and I have decided that Severus, your godfather, will be your guide this year, or for however long I remain incarcerated."

 I nod calmly.
 Though the news shakes me, I remain straight-backed in my chair.
 I slowly interweave my fingers together and press my thumbs against one another.
-This is the only way I can allow a part of me to physically clench in fear.
+This is the only way I can allow a part of me to physically clench with fear.
 It is a move I learned at my father's knee.

 As though carrying something extremely precious, my father holds up a familiar looking sphere.
 I determine that Father must have taken it from the Hall of Prophecies at the Department of Mysteries before everything went to hell in a hand-basket.

-"In my hand I hold a prophecy that will protect us, Draco.
+"In my hand, I hold a prophecy that will protect us, Draco.
 I need to give you this information.
 I've been trying to untangle its mystery but my time is running out.
 This is another task for you to complete, of which the Dark Lord is yet unaware."
 I watch Father carefully hold the white crystal ball higher in the air, peering into it.
 "If you can discover the answer to this prophecy, Draco, this knowledge will save you from certain death should you be unable to complete the final deed the Dark Lord demands of you."

 Father stares hard at me and I force myself not to look away.
 He seems to know that I am petrified of having to commit this final act.
 I can not begin to imagine how I will manage it.
 My father seems to sense this in me and he has thankfully given me something to help me before he is carted away to prison.
 I work hard not to outwardly express the relief I feel at this last showing of paternal care.